 HERE) so if you cook for one and would like to make yourself a little homemade pie some day, now you can make the crust from scratch.

 - When I started my retirement travels - the first of which was my solo overseas trip to Italy in 2009 - I wanted a way to share it with family and friends as it happened.
 Hence, "My Travel Journal".
 However I realized I wouldn't always be on a trip and wondered what to do with the blog in between times.
 My daughter pointed out, wisely, that travels can also include trips to the kitchen to try a new recipe, trips to visit family, trips to my neighborhood Starbucks, or a fun day trip with a friend.
 You're welcome to join me on any of these journeys!

 P.S.
-I've set up separate pages for each of my major trips (see tabs below).
+I've set up separate pages for each of my major trips (see tabs above).